Azure-Samples/communication-services-virtual-visits-js/e2e-tests/README.md

 ## Build and Run End to End tests locally

 - Before running the tests make sure that the environment variable for connection string is set.
-Set it in ./.env file (replace [REPLACE_WITH_CONNECTION_STRING]).
+[Learn more about environment variables and how to set them.](https://github.com/Azure-Samples/communication-services-virtual-visits-js#environment-variables)

 - To install dependencies, use the following command: